The Best Motorcycle Insurance Companies for 2021

 - • Roadside assistance

-A subsidiary of Zurich Insurance Group, Farmers Insurance provides the best motorcycle insurance in California.
+Farmers Insurance is a subsidiary of Zurich Insurance Group.
 This Los Angeles-based company has been operational since 1928.
 Nowadays, it’s among the most popular insurers for bike riders in the United States thanks to its highly customizable insurance policies.

 Don’t let the name fool you - Farmers’ agents absolutely know their way around motorbikes, and they offer policies that are highly specialized to suit riders’ needs.
 This includes both brand new and vintage bikes, as well as packages for everything in between.